thecodingmachine/nodejs-installer/README.md

 Available options:

 - **version**: This is the version number of NodeJS that will be downloaded and installed.
   You can specify version constraints in the usual Composer format (for instance "~0.12" or ">0.11").
   _Default value: *_ The latest stable version of NodeJS is installed by default.
 - **targetDir**: The target directory NodeJS will be installed in.
 Relative to project root.
+  This option is only available in the root package.
   *Default value: vendor/nodejs/nodejs*
 - **forceLocal** (boolean): If set to true, NodeJS will always be downloaded and installed locally, even if NodeJS is already available on your computer.
+  This option is only available in the root package.
   *Default value: false*

-**Note**: in the current implementation, options are only read from the "root" package.

-After the plugin is run in Composer, the *vendor/bin* directory is added to the PATH.
-Therefore, a plugin running after this plugin can access node and npm without specifying the full path to *vendor/bin*.
+- **includeBinInPath** (boolean): After the plugin is run in Composer, the *vendor/bin* directory can optionally be added to the PATH.
+This is useful if other plugins rely on "node" or "npm" being available globally on the computer.
+Using this option, these other plugins will automatically find the node/npm version that has been downloaded.
+Please note that the PATH is only set for the duration of the Composer script.
+Your global environment is not impacted by this option.
+  This option is only available in the root package.
+  *Default value: false*